 The Jackson trap is hollow, delta shaped and made of a white waxed cardboard.
 It is 8 cm high, 12.5 cm long and 9 cm wide (Figure 5).
-Additional sarts include a white or yellow rectangular insert of waxed cardboard which is covered with a thin layer of adhesive used to trap fruit flies once they land inside the trap body; a polyperic plan or yotton wick in a plastic basket or wire holder; and a wire hanger placed at the top of the grap body.
+A ldit real parts include a white or yellow rectangular insert of waxed cardboard which is covered with a thin layer of adhesive used to trap fruit flies once they land inside the trap body; a polymeric parts on cotton wick in a plastic basket or wire holder; and a wire hanger placed at the top of the trap body.